 Figure~\ref{fig:CBvsZT} compares CB with the Cost-Based Z-Threshold policy proposed by \cite{GG2024}, estimated using the Travel Time Predictor Model.
 This comparison is particularly instructive because both policies use cost information, but in fundamentally different ways.

-The CB algorithm achieves a 17.2\% reduction in delay occurrences compared to Z-Threshold.
+The CB algorithm achieves a 12.3\% reduction in delay occurrences, measured as driver-routes with positive delay, compared to Z-Threshold; equivalently, it lowers the delay rate from 23.4\% to 20.5\%, a 2.9 percentage-point decrease.
 The key difference lies in how the two policies aggregate cost information.
 The Z-Threshold policy dispatches when the sum of accumulated waiting cost and current matching cost exceeds a fixed threshold $Z$.
 This additive approach treats waiting and matching costs as substitutes: a high matching cost can trigger dispatch even when waiting cost is low, and vice versa.
-In contrast, CB uses a ratio-based trigger, dispatching when waiting cost exceeds $\alpha$ times matching cost.
+In contrast, CB uses a ratio-based trigger, dispatching when matching cost falls below the calibrated value of $\alpha$ times accumulated waiting cost.
 This multiplicative approach treats the two costs as complements that must be balanced.

-The ratio-based approach is more effective because it responds appropriately to the evolving cost structure.
+In these data, the ratio-based approach is advantageous because it responds directly to the evolving cost structure.
 Consider two scenarios.
 In the first scenario, matching cost is initially high because the driver pool is thin.
-Under Z-Threshold, the high matching cost may push the sum above $Z$, triggering a premature dispatch before sufficient batching efficiency is achieved.
-Under CB, the ratio $W/M$ remains low because waiting cost has not yet accumulated, so CB waits.
+Under Z-Threshold, the high matching cost may push the sum above $Z$, triggering dispatch before sufficient batching efficiency is achieved.
+Under CB, the ratio of matching cost to accumulated waiting cost remains high because waiting cost has not yet accumulated, so CB waits.
 In the second scenario, matching cost drops quickly because drivers arrive rapidly.
-Under Z-Threshold, the falling matching cost means the sum may remain below $Z$ for an extended period, causing unnecessary waiting.
-Under CB, as matching cost falls, the ratio $W/M$ rises, eventually triggering dispatch.
+Under Z-Threshold, the falling matching cost means the sum may remain below $Z$ for an extended period, which can delay dispatch even after the pool has become efficient.
+Under CB, as matching cost falls, the ratio of matching cost to accumulated waiting cost decreases, eventually triggering dispatch.
 In both scenarios, CB's ratio-based mechanism adapts more appropriately to the system dynamics.